MyMarvel/goLikes/README.md

 # My pet project on Golang
 #### Allows users to add likes to other users.

-I use Redis for NoSQL database, gin for web framework, gomock for mocking framework.
+I use Redis for NoSQL database, gin for web framework, gRPC as an alternative way to interact with this project, gomock for mocking framework.

 ## Anything interesting?
+- [cmd/main.go] - main file
+- [internal/gRPCServer/gRPCServer.go] - handlers for all services
-- [routes/routes.go] - handlers for all routes
+- [web/app/routes/routes.go] - handlers for all routes
-- [controllers/database.go] - Redis database implementation
+- [internal/controllers/database.go] - Redis database implementation
-- [tests/account_test.go] - an example of a unit test
+- [test/account_test.go] - an example of a unit test
 - [settings/default.yml] - a config file
 - Don't look at ./mocks subfolder - it is generated automatically, as well as ./docs
 - You can check swagger docs to see the public API of the project (run http://localhost:8080/swagger/index.html after the installation)